 Check if your GPU is running at default fan speeds, and increase the fan speed curve.
 In cases of severe overheating, we set the fan curve to its maximum, and although it made some fan noise, it effectively toned down the temperatures for us.

 Optimize In-Game Settings for High-End Games

-If you notice this happening while playing certain games, it would be best to lower some graphical features like quality, resolution, and texture.
-Another adjustment that you should consider making is playing on a slightly lower FPS.
-Doing so will reduce the burden on your GPU, ensuring it doesn’t heat up during high-end gaming.
+If you notice the GPU heating too much while playing certain games, lower graphical features like quality, resolution, and texture.
+Moreover, play on a slightly lower FPS to reduce the burden on your GPU, ensuring it doesn’t heat up during high-end gaming.

 Hardware Based Solutions

 If neither of the previously mentioned software-based solutions did the trick, try these hardware-based solutions that involve thorough inspection, repair, and replacement of the hardware to bring the GPU temperatures down.